 Your desk is going to require task lighting, and once again, desk lamps are the best suggestion.

 If you’re going for a desk lamp, it’s best to skip the accent one.
-Two of them are just going to seem like overkill.
+Two of them are just going to seem overkill.

 This is both decorative and accent lighting related.
 String lights can emulate instant personality within a space, and they’ll help embellish your dorm rooms for the better.